 US Bank Altitude Reserve – My Verdict

-I have a car loan through US Bank, so I could apply if I want to.
+I have a car loan through US Bank, and qualify for some personal loans for fair credit, so I could apply if I want to.
 Will I?
 At this time, probably not.
 The Altitude Reserve is something of a hybrid between a premium rewards card and a travel cash back card.
 The possibility of earning 3x points on everyday purchases via Apple Pay is interesting.
 However, the lack of transferability, combined with having to use US Bank’s portal to redeem points for travel, is a deal killer for me.
 Theoretically, you could book your own travel and take a statement credit at 1 cent per point.
 But at that point, the value proposition is basically the same as a card like Capital One Venture.
 I already have a couple of cash back cards that do that, and I don’t see enough here to justify forking over another annual fee.

 That being said, I’m going to keep an eye on this card.
 If Sam’s Club and Kroger (my preferred grocer) start accepting Apple Pay, getting triple points at both year-round might be too good to pass up.